What Is Wheated Bourbon? A Guide to the Softer Sip

 So, what makes a wheated bourbon official?
 It’s more than just a catchy name on a label.
 To earn that title, a whiskey has to follow a specific set of rules—a kind of legal and traditional playbook for American spirits.
 Think of it as a protected recipe.
 While the distiller has creative freedom in some areas, the core components are non-negotiable.
 This ensures that when you pick up a bottle, you know you’re getting a spirit with a guaranteed level of quality and a specific heritage.
 The wheat is what gives it that famously smooth and gentle character, but first and foremost, it has to be a bourbon.
 And being a bourbon comes with a lot of baggage, in a good way.
 These aren’t arbitrary hoops to jump through; they are standards that have defined America’s native spirit for generations.
 From the exact percentage of corn required to the type of barrel it’s aged in, every detail matters.
 Understanding these rules not only helps you appreciate what’s in your glass but also makes you a more savvy shopper when you’re browsing the whiskey aisle.
 It’s the difference between a whiskey that simply contains wheat and one that has truly earned the prestigious ‘wheated bourbon’ designation.
 Let’s break down exactly what those official requirements are.

-The Rules of the Mash Bill
+The Rules of a Wheated Mash Bill

 At its heart, a wheated bourbon gets its signature smooth, sweet character by replacing spicy rye with soft wheat in its recipe, or mash bill.
 But before any of that happens, it must first qualify as a bourbon.
 The number one rule is that the mash bill must contain at least 51% corn.
 This is the non-negotiable foundation of any bourbon.
 After meeting that corn requirement, distillers have the freedom to choose their secondary “flavoring” grains.
 In a wheated bourbon, wheat becomes the second most prominent grain, lending a softer, gentler profile than the peppery spice you’d get from rye.

-It All Starts with Corn
+Why It All Starts with Corn

 While wheat gets the spotlight in the name, corn is the true engine of the spirit.
 It provides the foundational sweetness that all bourbons are known for, a character that deepens and becomes more complex with age.
 In most wheated bourbons, the mash bill isn’t just the minimum 51% corn; it’s often much higher, typically ranging from 70% to 80%.
 This high corn content doubles down on that smooth, approachable sweetness, creating a perfect canvas for the softer notes of wheat to shine through.
 It’s this beautiful interplay between corn and wheat that defines the entire tasting experience.

-From Barrel to Bottle: The Legal Stuff
+From Barrel to Bottle: The Legal Requirements

 Beyond the grain recipe, there are a few more legal hurdles a spirit must clear to be called bourbon.
 Every drop of bourbon must be aged in new, charred oak barrels.
 This step is crucial, as the barrel imparts a huge amount of flavor, from vanilla and caramel to toasted oak.
 There’s no getting around this—no used barrels allowed.
 Furthermore, if you see “straight bourbon” on the label, it means the whiskey has been aged for at least two years.
 These regulations are what separate true bourbon from other whiskeys and ensure that every bottle meets a high standard of quality and craftsmanship before it ever reaches your glass.